JayWood/the-seo-framework/readme.txt

 * Schema.org LD+Json script to show the correct site name in Google Breadcrumbs.
 * Publishing and editing dates, accurate to the day.
 * Link relationships, with full WPMUdev Domain Mapping and HTTPS support.
-* Various Facebook and Twitter Meta tags.
 * Simple Sitemap with Pages, Posts and Custom Post Types (CPT), which listens to the in-post settings.
 * Feed excerpts and backlinks to prevent content scraping.

 **This plugin goes further, behind the screens it:**

-* Prevents canonical errors with categories, pages, subdomains and multisite domain mapping.
+* Prevents canonical errors with categories, pages, subdomains and Multisite Domain Mapping.
 * Disables 404 pages and empty categories from being indexed, even if they don't send a 404 response.
-* Automatically notifies Google, Bing and Yahoo on Post or Page update when sitemaps are enabled.
+* Automatically notifies Google, Bing and Yandex on Post or Page update and deletion when sitemaps are enabled.

 **This plugin allows you to manually set these values for each post, page, supported CPT and term:**